textlint/create-textlint-rule/README.md

 ```

 You can start to develop textlint rule.

-(See [textlint-scripts](https://github.com/textlint/textlint-scripts "textlint-scripts") for more details.)
+For more details, see [textlint-scripts](https://github.com/textlint/textlint-scripts "textlint-scripts").

 ### Build